 You face a minimum of 150 days in jail following a fourth conviction with the maximum term being up to 6 years.
 Fines range from $3,000 to $15,000 and your license will be suspended for at least 5 years and possibly indefinitely.
 The court is also likely to impose strict conditions attached to the reinstatement of the license and even then, you will still have to contend with the ignition interlock device.

-Can I Refuse a Breathalyzer Test in Tennessee?
+Can I Refuse a Breathalyzer Test in Nashville?

 It is worth noting that part of the Tennessee driver’s license application is an agreement to abide by the state’s Implied Consent Law.
 The Implied Consent Law in Tennessee states that by receiving a driver’s license in the state, you have agreed to consent to breathalyzer and chemical testing when requested by a law enforcement official.